ARM-software/psa-api/doc/fwu/api/api.rst

    The update client can abort an update that is in this state, by calling `psa_fwu_reject()`.

    .. note::
-      This state is transient --- on a reboot the system will attempt to install the new firmware image.
+      This state is always volatile --- on a reboot the system will attempt to install the new firmware image.

 .. macro:: PSA_FWU_FAILED
    :definition: 4u